no-go/C64key2bluetooth/README.md

 With LEFT_SHIFT and DEL you get the BACKSPACE.

-### save

-LEFT_SHIFT and commodore key.

-### Undo Key

-Pressing the RIGHT_SHIFT makes UNDO.
-It is similar to CTRL+Z, but I did not code that combination.

 ### Missing keys

 - the `^`: LEFT_SHIFT and `0`
 - the ``` and `~`: `£` key (and LEFT_SHIFT)
-- the TAB: LEFT_SHIFT and SPACE
+- the TAB: use CTRL key
 - the `_` underscore: LEFT_SHIFT and `=`
 - the `{` and `}`: LEFT_SHIFT and `@` or `*`